Srishti-20/mobile-factory-order-api/README.md

 ### Installation and Running the Application

 1. Download both the python code files: `app.py` and `test_app.py` from this repository.
-2. Open both the files in an open-source text editor, example: `VS Code`.
+2. Open both the files in an open-source text editor, for example: `VS Code`.
 3. Install the required packages:
    ```sh
    pip3 install flask